Connected Cars and Devices

 Helps Members tackle challenges and opportunites in the distribution of content to new classes of connected devices, including cars.

-The EBU’s Connected Cars and Devices group, a subgroup of the Strategic Programme for Platforms, brings together EBU Members together to discuss challenges and opportunites in how media can be consumed in a new class of hyper-connected devices.
-The group provides an open forum in which to discuss projects, strategies and insights.
-The goal is to catalyse collaboration between EBU Members and industry and shape a unified view for public service media that benefits audiences.
+The EBU’s Connected Cars and Devices group, a subgroup of the Strategic Programme on Products, brings EBU Members together to explore the challenges and opportunities of media consumption in a new generation of hyper-connected devices, with a particular focus on cars.
+The group serves as an open forum for sharing projects, strategies, and insights, with the goal of fostering collaboration between EBU Members and industry partners and shaping a unified public service media perspective that benefits audiences.

 Principles for radio in connected cars